On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Preliminaries

+This is called the (left) \emph{derived rack} of $(X,r)$; the corresponding solution is the \emph{derived solution} of $(X,r)$.
+Its meaning, with respect to $(X,r)$, is illustrated in Figure~\ref{square:fig}, where crossing two strands represents applying $r$.

-For coloring knots, the solutions of particular interest are so-called biquandles, as these are precisely the solutions that satisfy the Reidemeister I move.
-These will play a big role in the remainder of the paper.
+For knot colorings, the solutions of particular interest are \emph{biquandles}, as these are precisely the solutions that satisfy the Reidemeister~I move.
+Biquandles will play a major role in the remainder of the paper.

 \begin{defn} Let $(X,r)$ be a solution.
 Then, $(X,r)$ is called a \emph{biquandle}, if the derived rack of $(X,r)$ is a quandle. \end{defn}

 In \cite{MR3974961}, it is noted that if the (left) derived rack of a solution $(X,r)$ is a quandle, then so is the right derived rack.
 For completeness' sake, we provide a short proof.